Erdos-Team-DaVinci/bird-classifcation/README.md

 ### Our Dataset
 In our project, we focused on the species can be found in NY.
-By cross-referencing the information from [Wikipedia](https://en.wikipedia.org/wiki/List_of_birds_of_New_York_(state)) and Kaggle (as of 6/3/2022), we created a dataset of images of 100 bird species from the original dataset to explore optimal algorithms to classify the selected species.
+By cross-referencing the scraped information from [Wikipedia](https://en.wikipedia.org/wiki/List_of_birds_of_New_York_(state)) and Kaggle (as of 6/3/2022), we created a dataset of images of 100 bird species from the original dataset to explore optimal algorithms to classify the selected species.
 The training dataset of the 100 species had 120-249 images (avg: 149 images) per species and the total of 14,940 images.
 Both validation and test data included 5 images per species.

 ### Demo Dataset